ben-gunnels/Open-Driving-Vision/README.md

 ### 👀🔭🥽 View the Outputs
 Output images are generated in src/outputs/images.
 Labels are generated in src/outputs/labels.
-Videos are generated in the root directory.
+Videos are generated in src/outputs/videos.

 ### 🎯 Features